 The Superintendent shall prepare and conduct at least one (1) emergency management test each year during the three (3) year annual review cycle, in accordance with rules adopted pursuant to Ohio Revised Code Section 5502.262(F).
 The Emergency Management tests must meet the following requirements: (1) be a scheduled event at least two (2) of the years; one (1) actual emergency may be used during the three (3) year plan cycle if an after-action report is produced with the involvement of stakeholders (i.e., at least one (1) representative from law enforcement, fire, EMA, EMS, and a mental health provider and public health official); (2) the type of test shall be a tabletop, functional or full-scale, as defined in O.A.C.
 4501:5-1, and each type shall be used once every three (3) years; and (3) the test must include at least one (1) hazard from the hazard analysis identified in the emergency operations plan and at least one (1) functional content area.
-The test should include at least one (1) representative from law enforcement, fire, EMA, EMS, and a mental health provider from law enforcement, fire, EMA, EMS, and a mental health provider in the emergency operations plan and at least one (1) functional content area.
 The test should include at least one (1) representative from law enforcement, fire, EMA, EMS, and a mental health provider and public health official.